Owensboro, Kentucky: Manufacturing

 As of 1903, Owensboro was home to several stemmeries.

 Pinkerton Tobacco produced Red Man (now America's Best Chew) chewing tobacco in Owensboro.
 Swedish Match continues to make America's Best Chew in a plant outside city limits.

 The Owensboro Wagon Company, established in 1884, was one of the largest and most influential wagon companies in the nation.
 With eight styles or sizes of wagons, the company set the standard of quality at the turn of the 20th century.

 Frederick A. Ames came to Owensboro from Washington, Pennsylvania, in 1887.
 He started the Carriage Woodstock Company to repair horse-drawn carriages.
 In 1910, he began to manufacture a line of automobiles under the Ames brand name.
 Ames hired industrialist Vincent Bendix in 1912, and the company became the Ames Motor Car Company.
 Despite its product being called the "best $1500" car by a Texas car dealer, the company ceased production of its own model in 1915.
 The company then began manufacturing replacement bodies for the more widely sold Ford Model T. In 1922, the company remade itself and started to manufacture furniture under the name Ames Corporation.
 The company finally sold out to Whitehall Furniture in 1970.

 The start of the Kentucky Electrical Lamp Company, a light bulb manufacturing company was in 1899; it eventually was acquired by Kentucky Radio Company (Ken-Rad) in 1918 and later acquired by General Electric in 1945 and in 1987 acquired by MPD, Inc., created the light bulbs that illuminated the first night game in the history of Major League Baseball on May 24, 1935, between the Reds and Phillies at Cincinnati's Crosley Field.
 The Owensboro plant was a major part of General Electric's vacuum tube manufacturing operations, producing both receiving types and military/industrial ceramic types.
 In 1961, engineers at the General Electric plant in Owensboro introduced a family of vacuum tubes called the Compactron.

-In June 1932, John G. Barnard founded the Modern Welding Company in a small building located near the Ohio River at First and Frederica Streets where the Bluegrass Music Hall of Fame and Museum sits today.
+In June 1932, John G. Barnard founded the Modern Welding Company in a small building located near the Ohio River at First and Frederica Streets where the Bluegrass Music Hall of Fame and Museum is located.
 Today, Modern Welding Company has nine steel tank and vessel fabrication subsidiaries located throughout the United States, and five welding supply stores located in Kentucky and Indiana.
 The company is the country's largest supplier of underground and above ground steel storage tanks for flammable and combustible liquids.
 The company celebrated its 75th anniversary in 2007.

 Texas Gas Transmission Corporation was created in 1948 with the merger of Memphis Natural Gas Company and Kentucky Natural Gas Corporation and made its headquarters in Owensboro.
 Since that time, Texas Gas changed ownership four times.
 The company was bought by CSX Corp. in 1983, by Transco Energy Corp. in 1989, by Williams in 1995, and by Loews Corporation in 2003.